 Regulators and financial firms have agreed for quite some time on the need for a global identification system.
-In response to a G20 request on this issue, the Financial Stability Board (FSB) published a report in 2012, “A Global Legal Entity Identifier for Financial Markets”, that detailed its recommendations for the creation of a unique identification system for parties involved in financial transactions.
-It laid the foundation for what is now known as a Legal Entity Identifier or the LEI.
+In response to a G20 request on this issue, the Financial Stability Board (FSB) published a report in 2012, A Global Legal Entity Identifier for Financial Markets, that detailed its recommendations for the creation of a unique identification system for parties involved in financial transactions.
+It laid the foundation for what is now known as a Legal Entity Identifier (LEI).

 In November 2011, at the G-20 Cannes Summit, the G-20 mandated the FSB to implement a global Legal Entity Identifier (LEI) system to uniquely identify parties to financial transactions.
 The financial crisis of 2008 provided the impetus to develop this global LEI system, underscoring the need for a single entity code to enable transaction counterparties and regulators to analyze the monetary exposure and risk profile of counterparties.
 In the United States, Dodd-Frank mandated initiatives to create standard LEIs.

-There are a number of regulatory mandates in place that require use of the LEI, including: swaps reporting regulations by the U.S. Commodities Futures Trading Commission and Securities Exchange Commission; the Investment Industry Regulatory Organization of Canada’s debt securities transaction reporting; and European Securities and Markets Authority Trade Reporting Regulation on Over the Counter derivatives, central counterparties and trade repositories (European Market Infrastructure Regulation).
+There are a number of regulatory mandates in place that require use of the LEI, including swaps reporting regulations by the U.S. Commodities Futures Trading Commission and Securities Exchange Commission; the Investment Industry Regulatory Organization of Canada’s debt securities transaction reporting; and European Securities and Markets Authority Trade Reporting Regulation on Over the Counter derivatives, central counterparties and trade repositories (European Market Infrastructure Regulation).
 Regulators around the world in places such as Australia and Hong Kong have also embraced the LEI concept.
 A full list of LEI regulatory initiatives can be found here.

-For entities that are required to have an LEI, the registration requires basic business card information (name, address, jurisdiction etc.).
+For entities that are required to have an LEI, the registration requires basic business card information (name, address, jurisdiction, etc.).
 The record then undergoes a validation process, upon completion of which, an LEI is assigned.
 Once an LEI is assigned, your entity will be searchable to the public on the GLEIF and other sites run by LOUs.
 In addition, there is a maintenance component, whereby the entity should update their records when there are any changes and at least once a year.

 How Does the Use of LEIs Benefit the Financial Industry?

 If the LEI requirement sounds like a hassle, think of it this way: an LEI may ultimately lower your firm’s costs and improve risk management.

-This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.
+This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.